nalmeida/master-of-puppets/README.md

                              "headless" parameter from the setup.json file.
   -p, --pages String         The path to the pages.json file.
 Default option uses pages.json from the root
                              of the project.
+  -s, --setup String        Path to the setup file.
+Default option uses setup.json from the root of the
+                             project.

 ```